 Madame de Polignac was of a naturally lively, happy disposition, and became a close friend of Marie Antoinette from 1774 onwards.
 She thus made her entrance into the queen’s inner circle of trusted companions.
 In such company Marie-Antoinette was able to dispense with the usual protocol and etiquette, often shutting herself off from the court at her private palace, the Petit Trianon.
-A portrait by the queen’s official artist, Élisabeth Vigée Le Brun, shows Mme de Polignac dressed in a blouse made of gaulle – a light, flowing fabric – and wearing a hat festooned with flowers, emblematic of the simple, carefree atmosphere which prevailed at the Trianon palace.
+A portrait by the Queen’s official artist, Élisabeth Vigée Le Brun, shows Madame de Polignac dressed in a blouse made of gaulle – a light, flowing fabric – and wearing a hat festooned with flowers, emblematic of the simple, carefree atmosphere which prevailed at the Trianon palace.

 Madame de Polignac was made a duchess in 1780, much to the astonishment of the court, and was appointed Governess of the Royal Children in 1782, an honour which had previously been passed down from generation to generation in one of the kingdom’s great aristocratic families.

 She thus left her apartment, reputed to be the ‘finest lodgings in Versailles’ after the apartments of the royals themselves, and moved into the Governess’ apartments, where she commissioned extensive renovation work.